phenidone/fith/README.md

 The following values of segtype are admissible:
 - 0x101: TEXT (compiled program)
-- 0x102: BSS (memory initial content)
+- 0x102: DATA (memory initial content)
 - 0x103: CONFIG (persistent but mutable data)
 - 0x104: ENTRY (program entry point)
 - 0x105: MAP (textual listing of symbols)
 - 0x110: CRC (CRC32-MPEG2 big-endian)
 - 0x111: signature (TBD)

-A saved binary must have exactly one segment of type TEXT, one segment of type BSS.
+A saved binary must have exactly one segment of type TEXT, one segment of type DATA.
 It may have one segment of type ENTRY, which contains the primary entry-point to the program, and/or one segment of type MAP which conains a textual map of the program's symbols.
 A saved program should also have one segment of type CRC.